01Put Together a Solid Business Plan

 04Understand Your Tax Requirements

 Hire an accountant and iron out what documentation you will need to have on file for your deductions.
-Audits are not terribly common, but they do happen, so you want to be prepared and you want your books to be accurate.
+Audits are not common, but they do happen, so you want to be prepared and you want your books to be accurate.

 05Understand Your Insurance Responsibilities

 Arrange a meeting with an insurance agent and talk with him or her about the coverages required for your business.
-You need to protect not just business assets, but also yourself should work-related injuries, personal liabilities, or damage to clients' property occur.
+You need to protect not just business assets, but also yourself should work-related injuries, personal liabilities, or damage to clients' property occurs.
 Both you and your business need to be fully covered.

 06Secure Your Financing